 Lopez mentions a number of issues that were already of concern in 1986, when the work was published: pollution, industrial development, irresponsible resource extraction, failure to protect wildlife habitat, dismissiveness toward natives and their cultures.
 These problems have not gone away.
-But they have been joined, and even overwhelmed, by newer concerns that were only beginning to be spoken of at that time.
+But they have been joined, and even overwhelmed, by newer concerns that were only beginning to be spoken of then.

 Ice loss alone is having far-reaching consequences for the region.
 The Arctic is home to over 21,000 wildlife species, and many of them, including some of those Lopez focuses on, are already faced with critical challenges to their survival.
-A recent survey of High Arctic species found an average drop of 26% in population numbers between 1970 and 2004,1 and that was before the most recent dramatic loss of ice.
+A recent survey of High Arctic species found an average drop of 26% in population numbers between 1970 and 20042, and that was before the most recent dramatic loss of ice.

 The plight of polar bears is well-known: Ice is their hunting ground, and as it vanishes, so does their access to food.
-Mothers are unable to feed their cubs and are forced to abandon them, or are too poorly nourished to produce them at all; bears swim long distances searching for ice and often drown.
+Mothers are unable to feed their cubs and are forced to abandon them, or are too poorly nourished to produce them at all; bears swim long distances searching for ice and often drown, especially the cubs.

-Less attention has been given to the walrus, which is equally dependent on the near-shore ice, as a platform on which to leave their young while they dive for the shellfish on the Continental Shelf that make up much of their diet.
+Less attention has been given to the walrus, which are equally dependent on the near-shore ice, as a platform on which to leave their young while they dive for the shellfish on the Continental Shelf that make up much of their diet.
 With the summer pack ice no longer anywhere near the Continental Shelf, they must leave their young on shore, where they are preyed on in their mothers’ absence.
 They are also trampled in walrus stampedes, which occur when hungry polar bears come along looking for something to replace the inaccessible seals.
-In 2007 an unheard of 40,000 walruses had hauled out on Russia’s Arctic coast, and many abandoned calves were seen swimming far from shore, where there was little hope they would survive.
+In 2007 an unheard of 40,000 walrus hauled out on Russia’s Arctic coast, and many abandoned calves were seen swimming far from shore, where there was little hope they would survive.
 This situation has become recurrent, with similar incidents in Alaska in 2011 and 2014.

-Though governments, businesses, and citizens have been slow to recognize the threats and respond meaningfully, they are beginning to perceive the imminence of trouble.
-A number of initiatives were put in place in the mid-1990s to promote international cooperation in the management of Arctic resources, including the United Nations Fish Agreement and The Arctic Council, the latter of which guaranteed the participation of indigenous peoples in the management of their lands.
+Though governments, businesses, and citizens have been slow to recognize the threats, they are beginning to perceive the imminence of trouble.
+A number of initiatives were put in place in the mid-1990s to promote international cooperation in the management of Arctic resources, including The Arctic Council, which guaranteed the participation of indigenous peoples throughout the Far North in the management of their lands.
 The Arctic Council recently released the Arctic Biodiversity Assessment6, a massive project detailing the condition of a broad array of Arctic wildlife species and the effects on them of climate change and other human impacts.
 It is intended to provide a guide to policymakers and others to save what can still be saved and avoid many of the worst impacts on biodiversity.
 According to Hans Meltofte, chief scientist for the ABA, “If we do not act now we may lose the incredible assets and fascination that Arctic biodiversity offers us all."7

 Ultimately the Arctic will not return to what it was when Arctic Dreams was published, nor stay as it is today.
 The manifold changes already underway will continue and progress.
 But with a great deal of well-informed management, and a stepped up sense of urgency, it may be possible to retain much of the extraordinary landscape and biodiversity of this region.